KnowledgeGraphJapan/kgr4xai/README.md

 # kgr4xai
-The 1st international workshop on Knowledge Graph Reasoning for eXplainable AI (KGR4XAI)
+The 1st international workshop on Knowledge Graph Reasoning for Explainable AI (KGR4XAI)